cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/gcp_hello_world_example.md

 This Example demonstrates a simple topology setup in **Google Cloud Platform (GCP)**, the deployment consists of a VM, a simple web service + app, and all of the essential peripherals in GCP (firewall, VPC network, etc.)

 Cloudify allows for multiple user interfaces.
-In this tutorial we will demonstrate the usage of the Cloudify management console (web UI) and the Cloudify command line (cfy).
+In this tutorial we will demonstrate the usage of the Cloudify management console (web UI) and the Cloudify command line interface (CLI).
 The following steps demonstrate both approaches.

 ## Step 1: Install the Cloudify Manager inside Docker container